 - Credit card: Notify your credit card company in advance that you will be abroad and ask about any finance charges.

 Health & Safety

-- Participants are HIGHLY encouraged to fully disclose ALL medical conditions including any mental health issues.
+- Participants are HIGHLY encouraged to fully disclose ALL medical conditions, disabilities, allergies, and any mental health issues.
 This allows us to better help you while abroad.

 - Speak with your doctor prior to leaving to discuss management of any medical conditions/health issues.
 It may be a good idea to have medical check-ups prior to departure as well (dentist, eye exam, gynecologist, etc).

 - If you are taking any prescribed medications make sure to bring enough with you to last the duration of your program.